Google Tag Manager on Shopify: Setup & Conversion Tracking

 One of GTM's biggest advantages is centralized tag management.
 Instead of adding individual tracking codes for each marketing platform, you can manage everything from one GTM container.

-Here's how I typically structure a google tag manager shopify conversion tracking setup:
+A typical structure for a google tag manager shopify conversion tracking setup looks like this:

 The key is setting up proper triggers so each tag fires only when appropriate.